 Suntory has established governance through preservation and systems for informational assets by defining the Suntory Group’s Basic Principles for Governance of Information Security based on the growing needs of society that demand even stricter management of corporate information security.

-We formulated the Suntory Group's Social Media Policy that stipulates the usage approach to social media in Japan (including social networking service (SNS) such as Facebook, Twitter, Line, etc.) to respond to risks such as information leak through social media with a very high and constantly growing number of users.
+We formulated the Suntory Group's Social Media Policy that stipulates the rules for using social media in Japan (including social networking service (SNS) such as Facebook, Twitter, Line, etc.) to respond to the risk of information leaks.
 We are reinforcing the awareness of each and every employee in the handling of information while advancing the information management of the entire Group based on these policies.

 Suntory Group Information Security Basic Policy

 Our information assets are a source of the Suntory Group’s competitiveness.
 During our strategic usage and application of such assets, we must be worthy of our customers’ trust in us and fulfill our corporate social responsibility.
 Thusly, we have identified the appropriate safeguarding of information assets as being an important management challenge, and have instituted the following basic policy, which promotes information security governance.